 We protect customer data from other customers.
 Choosing a recruiting platform without strong access protections in place can pose serious security risks.
 Entelo does not share your data with our other customers.
 Rigorous access controls restrict customers to their data only.
 Personally identifiable information from your applicants will never be available to others.

 We prepare for the worst, just in case.
 To become fully operational in the case of a disaster, Entelo’s data is stored in an AWS multi-Availability Zone (AZ) database instance.
 Each AZ runs its own physically distinct, independent infrastructure and is designed to be highly reliable.
 In case of an infrastructure failure, it performs an automatic failover to a standby.
-Entelo’s Infrastructure team practices db failovers and replaces production nodes on a quarterly basis.
+Entelo’s Infrastructure team practices db failovers on a quarterly basis.
 In an emergency, you can be sure we will respond in a calm and quick manner.

 Our staff is trained to handle your data correctly.
 Entelo employees with access to sensitive customer data can only access information on a need-to-know basis for troubleshooting purposes and are required to adhere to strict privacy guidelines.
 For access to our production systems, all engineers use multi-factor authentication and are restricted by IP location – a process we closely track and audit.
 Customer data is never copied locally onto employee computers.
 Additionally, all new hires are subject to a pre-employment background check in order to verify identity, references, criminal history, etc. As part of their onboarding, all Entelo engineers agree to an Information Security Management System.
 The goal of an ISMS is to minimize risk and ensure business continuity by proactively limiting the impact of a security breach.
 Additionally, all of Entelo’s engineers go through yearly security training on OWASP vulnerabilities.